ayberkt/homepage/code.md

   the [`TypeTopology`][4] library of
 - [`sequents`][5].
 A *Standard ML* implementation of Roy Dyckhoff's sequent calculus [LJT][6].
+- [`simplc`][7].
+A toy compiler from a simple security-typed imperative language into a stack machine, formally verified to preserve the noninterference property of the high level language through compilation.
+  Developed together with Alexander Fuhs as the final project for [Andrei Sabelfeld][8]'s language-based security course at Chalmers.

 [1]: https://www.cs.bham.ac.uk/~axt978/pointfree-topology-in-UF/Main.html
 [2]: https://www.cs.bham.ac.uk/~axt978/pointfree-topology-in-UF/Sierpinski.html